CodeBoy124/xphp-cli/README.md

 And the last thing you can customize is what tags are used.
 By default the tags property contains "default" which means it uses the default tags.
-You can now also create your own tags in a seperate file (ending in .json) and then import them by creating a new item in the tags property.
+<s style="color:orange">You can now also create your own tags in a seperate file (ending in .json) and then import them by creating a new item in the tags property.
 That item would look something like "mytags.json" or "tags/mytags.json"

 If you want to create your own tags you will have to now how they are structured.